 LEDVANCE Integrity Line "LILi"

-We offer a protected channel (anonymous if desired) known as LEDVANCE Integrity Line "LILi" which is available to all employees and externals for reporting compliance violations.
+We offer a protected (also anonymous) channel known as LEDVANCE Integrity Line "LILi" which is available to all employees and externals for reporting compliance violations.

 LEDVANCE is synonymous with innovative, tailor-made products and solutions that are extremely high quality and reliable.
 To continue meeting these requirements while product complexity is increasing and product development cycles are shrinking, we rely on our “Quality First” culture.